Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems: Numerical Experiments

 \subsection{Computational Efficiency}

-We compare the MissPA with the standard EM described for example in \cite{Schafer}.
+We first compare the computational efficiency of MissPA with the standard EM described for example in \cite{Schafer}.
 The reason why our algorithm takes less time to converge is because of the more frequent updating of the latent distribution in the M-Steps.
-A key attribute of the MissPA is that the computational cost of one cycle through all patterns is the same as the cost of a single E-Step of the standard EM.
+A key attribute of MissPA is that the computational cost of one cycle through all patterns is the same as the cost of a single E-Step of the standard EM which requires computation of the regression parameters from $\hat\Sigma$ obtained in the previous M-Step.
 This is a big contrast to the incremental EM, mostly applied to finite mixtures \citep{Thiesson2001,McLachlanNg2003}, where there is a trade-off between the additional computation time per cycle, or ``scan'' in the language of \cite{McLachlanNg2003}, and the fewer number of ``scans'' required because of the more frequent updating after each partial E-Step.
-The speed of convergence of the standard EM and the MissPA for three datasets are shown in Figure~\ref{fig:loglikvsiter}, in which the log-likelihood is plotted as a function of the number of iterations (cycles).
+The speed of convergence of the standard EM and MissPA for three datasets are shown in Figure~\ref{fig:loglikvsiter}, in which the log-likelihood is plotted as a function of the number of iterations (cycles).
 The left panel corresponds to the subset of the lymphoma dataset when only the ten genes with highest missing rate are used.
 This results in a $62\times 10 $ data matrix with $22.85 \% $ missing values.
 For the middle panel we draw a random sample of size $62\times 10 $ from $\calN_{10}(0,\Sigma)$, $\Sigma_{j,j'}=0.9^{|j-j'|}$, and delete the same entries which are missing in the reduced lymphoma data.
 For the right panel we draw from the multivariate t-model with degrees of freedom equal to one and again with the same values deleted.
-As can be seen, the MissPA converges after fewer cycles.
-A very extreme example is obtained with the multivariate t-model where the standard EM reaches the log-likelihood level of the MissPA about 400 iterations later.
+As can be seen, MissPA converges after fewer cycles.
+A very extreme example is obtained with the multivariate t-model where the standard EM reaches the log-likelihood level of MissPA about 400 iterations later.
 We note here, that the result in the right panel highly depends on the realized random sample.
 With other realizations, we get less and more extreme results than the one shown in Figure~\ref{fig:loglikvsiter}.